tramitit/guides/en/france/demolition_permit_application.md

 categories:
 - France
 date: '2024-06-07'
-description: Learn how to obtain a demolition permit in France for residential or commercial buildings.
-Procedure, required documents, providers & regulations outlined here.
+description: Learn who needs a demolition permit in France, step-by-step process, required documents and avoid unauthorized demolitions with our comprehensive guide.
 draft: false
-meta_title: 'Demolition Permit in France: Procedure & Required Documents'
+meta_title: 'Demolition Permit Guide: Requirements and Process in France'
-title: 'Demolition Permit in France: Procedure & Required Documents'
+title: 'Demolition Permit Guide: Requirements and Process in France'
 translationKey: france-demolition_permit_application
 ---

 ## Description
 ### What is it?